juantello1/Neural_Network_Control/README.md

 # Neural Network Control Insights and Strategies in Low-Cost Educational Platforms

 This repository contains the development, implementation, and analysis of neural network-based control strategies applied to low-cost educational platforms.
+> ⚠️ **Note:** The neural network controller included in this project was implemented **natively**, without the use of machine learning libraries such as TensorFlow or PyTorch.
+All computations were carried out using **basic numerical operations** and standard Python libraries, ensuring full transparency and adaptability of the control logic.
 ## Objective

 To explore and implement intelligent control techniques (specifically neural network control) for affordable physical systems, aiming to strengthen hands-on learning in automation and control engineering.